autonomy-and-verification-uol/ROSMonitoring/README.md

 Even though this can seem as a worthless modification, it allows us to put a monitor in the middle of the communication.
 In fact, the instrumented talker publishes on a different topic now ('chatter_mon'), while the listener (which in this specific case is totally unchanged since it does not publish anything) listens on the old one ('chatter').
 If we run the two instrumented nodes as we did before with the normal ones, we would observe that the two nodes are not able to communicate anymore.
 Because the talker publishes a topic that is not subscribed by the listener.

+$ cd ~/catkin_ws/src/beginner_tutorials/scripts/
+$ chmod +x talker_instrumented.py
+$ chmod +x listener_instrumented.py
+$ cd ~/catkin_ws/
+$ rosrun beginner_tutorials talker_instrumented.py

 ### Adding the monitor in the middle (Offline version).

+In order to re-establish the communication between our nodes, we have to execute the monitor which has been created by the generator program.